Coherent pressure structures in turbulent channel flow: Introduction

-SPOD and resolvent analysis applied to study coherent structures in wall-bounded flows normally focus on the velocity components, and the literature lacks information on the pressure component.
-Early works by \citet{mckeon2010critical} and \citet{hwang2010linear} investigated pipe and channel flows, respectively, for a wide range of Reynolds numbers using resolvent analysis targeting the most amplified velocity responses. \citet{mckeon2010critical} verified that the small structures near the pipe wall show inner scaling, whereas outer scaling is observed in the flow interior.
+SPOD and resolvent analysis applied to study coherent structures in wall-bounded flows normally focus on the velocity components.
+Early works by \citet{mckeon2010critical} and \citet{hwang2010linear} investigated pipe and channel flows, respectively, for a wide range of Reynolds numbers using resolvent analysis to study the most amplified velocity responses.
 In the channel flow problem studied by \citet{hwang2010linear}, the authors showed the most amplified structures are streamwise streaks which are forced by streamwise vortices.
-More recently, \citet{abreu2020resolvent} studied DNS channel flow databases at $Re_{\tau} \approx 180$ and 550.
-The authors employed SPOD and resolvent analysis to identify and model the near-wall coherent structures for several combinations of wavenumbers and frequencies.
-The authors verified, through the SPOD analysis, that streaks and streamwise vortices were the most energetic structures in the near-wall region, as expected from the literature of wall-bounded turbulent flows \citep{jimenez2013near}.
-Note that only the outputs (responses) regarding the velocity state components were considered in their study.
-The leading SPOD and resolvent modes are in close agreement when the lift up mechanism is active, similarly to a turbulent pipe flow study by the same group \citep{abreu2020spod}.
-The results obtained by \citet{abreu2020resolvent, abreu2020spod} are encouraging, as they show the resolvent analysis can provide a reduced-order model for wall-bounded flows.
+Streaks are coherent structures, usually identified in the near-wall region of wall-bounded turbulent flows and can be pictured as spanwise aligned layers of low- and high-speed streamwise velocity flow driven by quasi-streamwise vortices that organize the momentum transfer and energy dissipation, redistributing the kinetic energy \citep{farrell2012dynamics, jimenez2013near}. \citet{abreu2020resolvent} studied DNS channel flow databases at $Re_{\tau} \approx 180$ and 550 and employed SPOD and resolvent analysis to identify and model near-wall coherent structures for several combinations of wavenumbers and frequencies, with only velocity state components considered in the study.
+They verified that streaks and streamwise vortices were the most energetic structures in the near-wall region, as expected from the literature of wall-bounded turbulent flows \citep{jimenez2013near}.
+The leading SPOD and resolvent modes were in close agreement when the lift up mechanism \citep{ellingsen1975stability, landahl1980note} was active, similarly to what was found in a related turbulent pipe flow study \citep{abreu2020spod}.
+Lift up is a linear mechanism that amplifies finite amplitude streamwise fluctuations in shear flows through the action of vertical fluctuations, hence moving low-speed flow from the walls upwards \citep{brandt2014lift, jimenez2018coherent}.